nins15/Visualizing-Weights-of-CNN-model-on-ISIC-dataset/README.md

-# ninadshukla
-Task description:
+# Visualizing Weights of CNN Deep learning model on ISIC dataset: Project overview
-How can you visualise the intermediate weights that exist between the layers of a neural network?
+* I have visualized the intermediate weights that exist between the layers of a neural network

-Specifications:
-Input: an image from the data set below fed into the network
+* An image from the data set below fed into the network
-Output: an image representing 'weight concentrations'
+* Output is an image representing 'weight concentrations'

 Solutions: